gcolgate/gcolgate/To do.md

         future: provide Transactions tag where all transactions are recorded, with running total of money

-3. Creating a scene creates a scene. start allowing dragging of image files into a scene items and beasts dragged into a scene create instances, unless they are uniques or party, then they create references default scene is full vision lights don't apply, these are toggleable make a folder for each scene for these things when created make a folder for items in the scene: each tile, image, character, item, beast, etc will go here instance handling. show hex grid (shader), square grid set priorities, front/behind/use Z set z in 2d set hud.....simple like roll20?
+3. Image library required on server

+    default scene is full vision lights don't apply, these are toggleable
+    show hex grid (shader)
+    set priorities, front/behind/use Z
+    set z in 2d
+    set hud.....simple like roll20?